Juan E. Monteverde

 Mr. Monteverde has also broken new ground when it comes to challenging proxies related to compensation issues post Dodd-Frank Act for not providing accurate disclosure required for shareholders to cast informed votes.
 Knee v.
 Brocade Comm’ns Sys., Inc., No. 1-12-CV-220249, slip op. at 2 (Cal.
 Super.
 Ct.
 Santa Clara Cnty.
 Apr.
 10, 2012) (Kleinberg, J.) (enjoining the 2012 shareholder vote because certain information relating to projected executive compensation (as related to an equity plan share increase that had a potential dilutive effect on shareholders) was not properly disclosed in the proxy statement).

 Mr. Monteverde has been selected by Super Lawyers in 2013 and 2017 as a New York Metro Rising Star in Securities Litigation, an award given to less than 2.5% of attorneys in a particular field.
+Mr. Monteverde has also been selected by Martindale-Hubbell as a 2017 Top Rated Lawyer.

 Below is a list of selected cases and achievements: